iLVL-Key/FFXI/addons/Leaderboard/readme.md

 ### Version History

+Version 5.3.1
+- Adjusted the zoning check so it's watching packets instead of running every prerender.

 Version 5.3
 - Overhauled how live data is saved.
 Now saved as lua tables in data/live.lua instead of xml format in data/live.xml.
 This approach allows for much easier handling of actor names.
 No need to internally convert names with spaces or apostrophes to a format that xml can parse (Looking at you, Selh'teus), instead saved as a direct string key exactly how it should be spelled.
 Not a major version update since this file is nothing the user should be interacting with anyway.
 - Added a number of code efficiency improvements under the hood.